Media Research Information Bureau: The Network Chart

 MRIB's Network Chart was a rival competitor to the "official" UK chart that was compiled by Gallup and that is now published by the Official Charts Company (OCC).
 MRIB's Network Chart was broadcast by more than 40 commercial and Independent Local Radio stations.
 It was reported in March 1991 that the Network Chart compiled by MRIB had a radio audience size that was gaining on the BBC Radio 1 chart show which broadcast the chart that was compiled by Gallup for the OCC (then CIN).
 Later that month Music & Media magazine reported that they were switching to publishing the MRIB charts for the UK which they would also use to compile the European Hot 100 Singles and European Top 100 Albums charts.
 There were sometimes public disputes over accuracy between Gallup and MRIB such as when the former placed Whitney Houston's single "I Wanna Dance with Somebody (Who Loves Me)" at number 10 while the latter placed it at number 2 in the same week.
 MRIB's Network Chart was published in music publications NME, Melody Maker, and Sounds, as well as on ITV's Teletext service.
 MRIB's Network Chart used sales data starting from different days of the week from those Gallup used for its Radio 1 chart.
 However, in July 1993 it was announced that the Top 10 of the Network Chart would use the same sales data as Gallup's chart for CIN and Radio 1, when Pepsi took over sponsorship from Nescafé, but that the lower 11-40 positions would still combine sales with radio airplay data.
 This new Network Chart was compiled by Spotlight Publications who beat MRIB to the contract.
 Although MRIB's chart was no longer broadcast on commercial and independent radio, it was still used in publications such as NME and Melody Maker.
+Although no longer used as the Network Chart, the UK MRIB chart was still published internationally in Jamaica's Kingston Gleaner.